Application Information

 Expected Scholar Deliverables:

-A shared Google Drive folder with organized provision of all collected and produced work from the summer A collection and detailed bibliography of relevant documents on the topic Interview transcripts from discussions with government officials Honing and completing our current rough draft of the work to prepare for publication
+A shared Google Drive folder with organized provision of all collected and produced work from the summer A collection and detailed bibliography of relevant documents on the topic Interview transcripts from discussions with scientists/policymakers Honing and completing our current rough draft of the work to prepare for publication

 Project Requirements or Skills: